sausaging/.github/profile/README.md

 - Do the same for proof, but with file path as `../example-proofs/sp1/proof-with-io.json`

-iv) Verify the correctness of proofs.
+iv.
+Verify the correctness of proofs.

 - Verification type is 1 for SP1.
 - Time-out blocks are the number of blocks in which a validator needs to cast their vote. (feature may change)